The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

-Since evaluating every possible design and their combinations is infeasible, and we have grouped them into four categories: the minimal baseline, $\pi_0$-centric methods, $\mathcal{D}$-centric methods, and mixed $\pi_0+\mathcal{D}$ methods.
-We then evaluate six representative methods spanning these four categories, which collectively capture the key design choices explored in prior offline-to-online RL literature. \begin{itemize}[leftmargin=*,itemsep=1.5pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Baseline:} Fine-tunes the pretrained policy using an online RL algorithm with only online data.\looseness=-1 \item \textbf{$\bm{\pi_0}$-centric methods:} Two variants of such methods are evaluated: the baseline with (i) online data warm-up ($K = 5{,}000$ steps) and (ii) offline RL regularization using the pretraining coefficient. \item \textbf{$\bm{\mathcal{D}}$-centric methods:} Two variants of such methods are evaluated: the baseline with (i) offline data replay, and (ii) with offline data replay and reset.
-Both variants use separate replay buffers with an offline data ratio of $\alpha = 0.5$. \item \textbf{Mixed $\bm{\pi_0+\mathcal{D}}$ methods:} the baseline combined with offline data replay and offline RL regularization, a combination widely adopted in prior work~\citep{nair2020awac,kostrikov2021offline,tarasov2023revisiting,nakamoto2023cal}. \end{itemize}
+Since evaluating every possible design and their combinations is infeasible, we have grouped them into four categories: the minimal baseline, $\pi_0$-centric methods, $\mathcal{D}$-centric methods, and mixed $\pi_0+\mathcal{D}$ methods.
+We then evaluate six representative methods spanning these four categories, which collectively capture the key design choices explored in prior offline-to-online RL literature~\citep{nakamoto2023cal,zhou2024efficient,ball2023efficient}. \begin{itemize}[leftmargin=*,itemsep=1.5pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Baseline:} Fine-tuning the pretrained policy using an online RL algorithm with only online data.\looseness=-1 \item \textbf{$\bm{\pi_0}$-centric methods:} Two variants of such methods are evaluated: the baseline with (i) online data warmup ($K = 5{,}000$ steps) and (ii) offline RL regularization using the pretraining coefficient. \item \textbf{$\bm{\mathcal{D}}$-centric methods:} Two variants of such methods are evaluated: the baseline with (i) offline data replay, and (ii) with offline data replay and reset.
+Both variants use separate replay buffers with an offline data ratio of $\alpha = 0.5$. \item \textbf{Mixed $\bm{\pi_0+\mathcal{D}}$ methods:} The baseline combined with offline data replay and offline RL regularization, a combination widely adopted in prior work~\citep{nair2020awac,kostrikov2021offline,tarasov2023revisiting,nakamoto2023cal}. \end{itemize}

 In each setting, we focus and compare the strongest $\pi_0$-centric and $\D$-centric methods to better approximate the ideal performance achievable by each stability source, while minimizing confounding from implementation details and hyperparameter tuning.
-The following subsections present and analyze the fine-tuning results across the three regimes.
+In the following subsections, We first present and analyze the fine-tuning results across regimes: the \Superior regime (Sec.~\ref{subsec:superior}), the \Inferior regime (Sec.~\ref{subsec:inferior}), and the \Comparable regime (Sec.~\ref{subsec:comparable}).
+Finally, in Sec.~\ref{appendix:Q-function-analysis}, we examine the value learning dynamics during fine-tuning to uncover the underlying mechanisms.
+Additionally, Appendix~\ref{appendix:online} details the empirical values of stability and plasticity, discussing how they align with intuition.\looseness-1

-\subsection{\Superior regime: $J(\pi_0) > J(\pi_\D)$}
+\subsection{\Superior Regime: $J(\pi_0) > J(\pi_\D)$}